Converting to natural gas is easy and economical!

 Excess Flow Valve Customer Notification

-Federal regulations requires that all natural gas utilities notify customers about the availability of an optional natural gas shut-off device called an excess flow valve (EFV).
-For more information, click here.
+Federal regulations require that all natural gas utilities notify customers about the availability of an optional natural gas shut-off device called an excess flow valve (EFV).
+For more information, click here or email NPU at EFV@npumail.com.